gatlin/gatlin.github.com/essays/src/twittermonad.md

     return result
 ```

-The Twitter API response to `GET` and `POST` HTTP requests for different end
+The Twitter API responds to `GET` and `POST` HTTP requests for different end
 points.
 I wrote two functions for generating `Request` values for each type,
 complete with the correct authorization headers.
 Here is the `GET` one: